anthraxx/cowfortune/README.md

 keep it at zero length._

 ### Customization
-To pass options to the `fortune` or `cowsay` command, you can use the config file read from either `~/.cowfortune/config` or `/etc/cowfortune/config`.
+To pass options to the `fortune` or `cowsay` command, use these config file locations:

+    ~/.cowfortune/config
+    /etc/cowfortune/config

 ##### Available options:
 - `LENGTH_SHORT [INTEGER]`